msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

 ## Improvements to biometric lock transition and password list UI

 The biometric authentication UI flow has been updated to show the authentication dialog over a transparent screen, before starting the app upon success.
 We've also retouched the password list to remove the leading icons, as we have been consistently receiving numerous comments about them being unnecessary and a bit ugly.
 In v1.4.0 we introduced child counts and iconographic hints to directories, and we feel they are more than sufficient to communicate the difference between them and password files.
-We welcome all feedback about these changes at [aps@msfjarvis.dev](mailto://aps@msfjarvis.dev).
+We welcome all feedback about these changes at {{< cloakemail "me@msfjarvis.dev" >}}.

 # In conclusion